flynnzac/slobil/README.md

 For a manual see: http://www.zflynn.com/arbel/arbel.html

+ARBEL has an Emacs mode!
+It has syntax highlighting, indentation, and you can spawn ARBEL sessions and send code from the buffer to the interpreter.
+The emacs mode is in the `emacs` folder.
+It requires `isend-mode` which you can get from MELPA.

 # Installation

 I have tested that the interpreter works on GNU/Linux and under MSYS on Windows.
 GNU Readline is a required depedency.
 Other than the standard GNU C Library, nothing else is required to build.